hellocloud-team/ragbasedchat/README.md

             self._setup_mock_mode()

     def _is_valid_connection_string(self, conn_str: str) -> bool:
-        """Check if connection string is properly configured""" return (conn_str and
+        """Check if connection string is properly configured for oracledb""" return (conn_str and
                 "username:password" not in conn_str and
-                "oracle+cx_oracle://" in conn_str)
+                ("oracle+oracledb://" in conn_str or "oracle://" in conn_str))

     def _setup_mock_mode(self):
         """Setup mock database for testing"""